 TOPICS OF INTEREST

-Original submissions in all areas related to the conference theme are invited.
+Original submissions are invited in all areas related to the conference theme.
 Topics of interest include, but are not limited to:

-Empirical research papers [8-10 pages] present high-quality research, which include rigorous collection, analysis and interpretation of empirical data.
-The paper can discuss, for example, an educational intervention, use of educational technology, a survey research or a qualitative study of a learning situation.
-Analysis methods can include qualitative, quantitative or mixed methods.
-The paper is expected to have a theoretical framework to support the interpretation of the results and to justify the choice of methodology and analysis approaches used, at a level of detail that would permit the study to be replicated.
-Empirical papers will be mainly evaluated based on the quality and reporting of the empirical research, and the significance of the contribution.
+Research papers (up to10 pages) present high-quality research, either empirical or theoretical.
+Empirical research papers will include rigorous collection, analysis and interpretation of empirical data, and might discuss, for example, an educational intervention, use of educational technology, a research survey or a qualitative study of a learning situation.
+The paper is expected to apply a theoretical framework to support the interpretation of the results and to justify the choice of methodology and analysis approaches, at a level of detail that would permit the research to be replicated.
+Theoretical research papers focus on deriving a better understanding of the process of teaching/learning computing or of conducting research in computing education.
+They should have a strong discussion of relevant theoretical frameworks from the educational research literature, and should develop new insights into learning in the discipline.
+Theoretical papers will be evaluated mainly on the quality of theoretical discussion and the significance of the contribution.

-Discussion/position papers [4-10 pages] focus on dissemination and discussion of new ideas in computing education practice or research that deserve wider awareness and discussion within the community.
-They can present preliminary results of new educational innovations, present and discuss novel educational technologies, report work-in-progress research, or raise issues of significance for the development of the discipline, eg. long term strategic needs for computing education and curricula.
-All discussion papers should have appropriate coverage of literature to support the ideas and arguments.
-Discussion papers should clearly indicate the issue that the author aims to discuss, as well as discussion questions and a mechanism to promote a debate among the conference participants.
-A discussion paper is evaluated by its anticipated impact on discussions during the conference.
-At least half the presentation time allocated to a discussion paper should be used for a public discussion.
+Short papers (up to 5 pages) focus on dissemination and discussion of new ideas in computing education practice or research that merit wider awareness and discussion within the community.
+They can present preliminary results of new educational innovations, present and discuss novel educational technologies, report work-in-progress research (including systems or tools that have not yet been evaluated), or raise issues of significance for the development of the discipline, such as long-term strategic needs for computing education and curricula.
+All short papers are expected to have an appropriate coverage of literature to support the ideas and arguments that they present.
+Because it lacks some elements of a full paper, a short paper is evaluated mainly by its anticipated impact on discussions during the conference.

-Workshop proposals [2 pages] include a description of an interactive half or full day sessions, which will take place either before or after the conference.
-The workshop plan should include an argument why the theme would be relevant for the conference audience, who are the intended target group, how the workshop would be organized and what would be its outcome, for example, a draft future research paper or research project proposal, a collection of educational resource or pool of research data.
-Workshops will be evaluated by conference chairs based on their interest for the conference audience, and, if accepted, their practical organization will be agreed on with them.
+Workshop proposals (2 pages) include a description of an interactive half- or full-day session, which will take place either before or after the conference.
+The workshop proposal should explain why the theme would be relevant for the conference audience, who are the intended target group, how the workshop would be organised, and what would be its outcome (for example, a future research paper, a research project proposal, a collection of educational resources, or a pool of research data).
+Workshop proposals will be evaluated by conference chairs based on their expected interest for the conference audience.
+If accepted, their practical organisation will be agreed by the chairs and the proposers.